 Gap-owned Athleta is a yoga pant giant, but their recent push into the hiking world hasn’t gone unnoticed.
 From their current lineup, we like the Trekkie North Jogger best: The sleek, lightweight fabric is soft and breathable, the fit is flattering with nice tapering from the knit waistband down to the elasticized cuffs, and the two-way stretch fabric allows for good all-around mobility while still offering resistance against tears and snags.
 Added up, the Trekkie hits an excellent balance between performance and everyday appeal, making it a great choice for transitioning from the trail to around town.

-All that said, the Athleta Trekkie North Jogger falls a little short of our top-rated Dynama/2, which is why it’s ranked here.
-Namely, the fabric isn’t quite as stretchy or mobile, and the Athleta also lacks a DWR finish for fending off light moisture (although you do get UPF sun protection).
-And prAna's Kanab Pant above technically offers more storage with five total pockets, although we prefer the additional security of the Trekkie's three zippered pockets (only one of the Kanab’s has a zipper).
+All that said, the Athleta Trekkie North Jogger falls short of our top-ranked pants.
+Namely, the fabric isn’t super stretchy or mobile, and also lacks a DWR finish for fending off light moisture (although you do get UPF sun protection).
+And Prana's Kanab Pant above technically offers more storage with five total pockets, although we prefer the additional security of the Trekkie's three zippered pockets (only one of the Kanab’s has a zipper).
 A final nitpick is that the Athleta runs a little short with a 27.5-inch inseam, but there are tall (30.5 in.) versions available.
 Taken together, it’s hard to argue with Athleta’s stylish fit and finish, and those who value secure storage will likely find the Trekkie North Jogger worth the investment.

 See the Athleta Trekkie North Jogger